yeoman/configstore/readme.md

 ##### configPath

 Type: `string`<br>
-Default: `undefined`
+Default: Automatic

+**Please don't use this option unless absolutely necessary and you know what you're doing.**

 Set the path of the config file.
 Overrides the `packageName` and `globalConfigPath` options.

 ### Instance